Kabir Suman: Breakup of Nagorik

 From early 1986, 'Nagorik' started swinging due to clash of personality.
 Kabir Suman created some songs at that time like "Hariye Jeo Na", "Tomake Chai" (finally published in 1992), "Aro Balo Aro Katha" (partially published in 1992), "Machhi O Mara Mukher Gan", "Najehal Akashta", "Robbar" (finally published in 1994), "Tumi Gan Gaile (finally sung by Indranil Sen and published in 2002), "Ganahatyar Nam Bhopal", "Tirikshi Mejajer Je Lokta", "Abhibadan" (finally published in 1994) etc. His initial compositions were created keeping the group in mind.
 The group consisted of amateur singers and their aptitude was limited.
 Members of Nagorik recorded some of his songs on cassette tape, the entire recording was planned domestically in his home at Baishnabghata.
 Kabir Suman himself had written, composed, sung and played electronic keyboard on the recording.
 There were some other vocalists and instrumentalists, instruments included guitar and percussions.
 The entire recording was done by his four track tape recorder, where live vocals and live instruments were recorded in two tracks by all vocalists, and Kabir Suman himself added more electronic sounds on the rest of the two tracks by playing synthesizer.
 His book "Mukta Nicaragua" about Sandinista revolution was published by K.P.
 Bagchi Publication at that time (republished many years later), but another book "Anya America" failed to get published.
 He also recorded some information and song about Sandinista Revolution at that time.
 During this time he constructed a recording studio named 'Sing To Live' inside an abandoned factory near Bansdroni.

 1986–1989: In West Germany

 Kabir Suman was not sure about the future of his created songs, and also not interested to involve in a general job.
 He thought if he could go to a foreign country as an employee, he could buy many electronic music instruments.
 Thinking thus, he went to West Germany again in September 1986, and before departure he recorded another album of 'Nagarik', following the procedure just written before, but this time in the new studio he constructed.

 Learning guitar

-After reaching West Germany, he started learning classical guitar.
-During this time he felt that guitar is a simple instrument, which could be played by a solo musician, and there is no question about any type of multi-instrument orchestra.
-Also a guitar makes a man moving-minded.
-Under an Italian teacher, he started learning guitar, with Finger-style, sight-reading, listening many guitarists' records like Andrés Segovia, Julian Bream etc., and also started learning jazz guitar & blues guitar.
-He then started song creation on guitar, like "Hal Chherho Na Bandhu" (finally published in 1992), "Gan-ola" (finally published in 1994), etc. These guitar based songs started influencing of Baul, Bhawaiya, Kirtan, Folk, Blues and also some Ragas.

 Suman returned to Kolkata in early 1989.
 He bought many instruments like before, this time both keyboard and guitar.